have signed up

-Due to recent outbreaks of COVID-19 across Australia and too much uncertainty and risk surrounding mass participation events, MCM has made the extremely difficult decision to not proceed with Sleep At The ‘G this year.
-The good news is that we're still planning a bit of fun in support for youth homelessness.
+Due to the COVID-19 situation in Victoria and too much uncertainty and risk surrounding mass participation events, MCM made the difficult decision to not proceed with Sleep At The ‘G this year.
+The good news is that we're still planning a bit of fun in support of youth homelessness.

 Help put youth homelessness to bed